Mindfulness Scotland

 Associate, Assistant Trainer

-Stephanie is a Specialist Physiotherapist in Long Term Condition and Pain Management working in the NHS.
+Stephanie is a Specialist Physiotherapist in Long Term Condition and Pain Management, recently retired from the NHS.
 She is also a trained Yoga Teacher and a Mindfulness Teacher, listed on the UK Network of Mindfulness Teachers, having trained with Trish Bartley in 2007.
+She is a qualified Integrative health and lifestyle coach (Univ of Arizona 2017)

-Stephanie has attended many retreats on Holy Island, Samye Ling and with the Centre for Mindfulness Research and Practice (CMRP).
-She has taught mindfulness to people with chronic pain, chronic fatigue and those coping with a diagnosis of cancer, as well as to NHS staff, and is supported through supervision with Margaret Kerr and Pam Erdmann.
+Stephanie has taught mindfulness to veterans, carers, people with chronic pain & fatigue and those coping with a diagnosis of cancer, as well as to NHS staff, and those in recovery from addiction.
+She is supported through supervision with Margaret Kerr and Pam Erdmann.

-Stephanie attends regular peer led practice groups, retreat days, conferences and study days, as well as having an ongoing commitment to longer teacher led silent retreats.
-She has trained to deliver the MBCT for Life programme through Oxford University and recently completed the five-day Specialist Intensive MBSR training with CMRP.
+Stephanie attends regular retreats and peer led practice groups, conferences and study days, as well as having an ongoing commitment to personal learning and experience of the benefits of meditation practice.
+She has trained to deliver the MBCT for Life programme through Oxford University and completed the five-day Specialist Intensive MBSR training with CMRP.
 Stephanie’s regular formal and informal daily mindfulness practice has been profoundly supportive in her own life, enabling her to manage stress and anxiety, and manage a busy home and work life.

 Linda Sparks